Advocating And Protecting Your Rights For Over 45 Years

 We understand how stressful and overwhelming the Social Security Disability system can be.
 When you are already trying to navigate a serious disability and keep up with everyday expenses, filing a claim or appealing a denied claim can seem insurmountable.
 That’s where we come in.

 There are no fees unless we recover benefits for you.
-Call 888-473-1289 or contact us online to talk to one of our disability law attorneys in a free consultation about the benefits you deserve.
+No matter where you live in Michigan, you can call 888-473-1289 or contact us online to talk to one of our disability law attorneys in a free consultation about the benefits you deserve.
 From our offices in Metro Detroit (Livonia) and Lansing, we represent SSD clients throughout the state of Michigan.